-The 10th Mountain Chapter, NSDAR, was named after the 10th Mountain Division, the name of the the United States Army ski troops who were stationed near where the town of Vail would eventually be developed.
-The 10th Mountain Division was activated on July 15, 1943, as the 10th Light Division (Alpine).
-The year of training at the 9,200-foot-high Camp Hale provided the skills necessary to fight and survive in the mountain terrain and winter conditions.
-The 10th Mountain Division started to arrive in Italy in late December 1944 and entered combat on January 8, 1945, and after many attacks the German resistance in Italy ended.
-The Germans in Italy surrendered on May 2, 1945.
-The division was deactivated on November 30, 1945.
-Vail and the 10th Mountain Division have always had a very special relationship, since the founders of the Vail Ski Area were all veterans of the 10th Mountain Division.
+Vail and the 10th Mountain Division have always had a very special relationship, since the founcers of the Vail ski area were all veterans of the 10th Mountain Division.
 There is a large statue of a 10th Mountain Division soldier in the center of our small town and much of our history ties the 10th Mountain Division to Vail.
-We are very proud that, with our chapter name, we can honor the founders of our town and ski area and recognize the connection of our town to World War II and the military.
+We are very proud of that, with our chapter name, we can honor the founders of our town and ski are and recognize the connection of our town to World War II and the military.
 We are proud that a few remaining 10th Mountain Division veterans live in town and we honor them.

 Our chapter’s Challenge Coin highlights our 10th Mountain Division Patriots; Wendy Kidder Becker, our organizing regent; and the NSDAR’s missions: Patriotism, Education and Historic Preservation.